The ashrama was established in 1927.

 - A permanent exhibition depicting Indian culture, and the lives of Sri Ramakrishna and Sri Sarada Devi.

 - Regular worship and fortnightly Ramnam Sankirtan, religious discourses and lectures in and outside the ashrama, retreats and seminars.

-- Celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries, as also festivals like Kali Puja, Ramnavami, Janmashtami, Shivaratri, Christmas Eve, etc.
+- Celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries, as also festivals like Kali Puja, Ramnavami, Janmashtami, Shivaratri, etc.

 Sub Centre : Ramakrishna Math, Ahmedabad

 Sri Ramakrishna Vivekananda Centre, Ahmedabad, was founded in 1988.
 It was taken over by the Ramakrishna Math in 2018 and renamed accordingly.
 It is functioning since then as a sub-centre of Ramakrishna Ashrama, Rajkot.

 1. Values education classes for children at the centre and elsewhere.